Aebrahim-uct/F1.5Calculation/README.md

 # F1.5 Calculation
 A small Java program to calculate the standings for the Formula 1.5 Championship.
-This is the normal Formula 1 Championship excluding the top two teams and four drivers.
+This is the normal Formula 1 Championship excluding the top two teams and their drivers.

 ## Description
 This Java program will calculate the Formula 1.5 Championship results.
 This includes the WDC and the WCC.
 Two differing approaches will be taken to make these calculations.